Board of Directors

 Anthony Lew – Chair

 Anthony Lew, JD, MPH, is an attorney and legislative advocate in the office of Attorney General Xavier Becerra, handling issues involving consumer protection, privacy rights, white-collar crime, and regulation of nonprofits.
-Before joining the Justice Department in 2018, he served as counsel for the Assembly Judiciary Committee in the CA State Legislature for nearly 10 years, where he worked to further progressive policy on issues of access to justice, civil and personal rights, and landlord/tenant law.
+Before joining the Justice Department in 2018, he served as counsel for the Assembly Judiciary Committee in the CA State Legislature for nearly 10 years, where he worked to further progressive policy on access to justice, civil and personal rights, and landlord/tenant law issues.
 Before earning his JD from UC Hastings School of Law, Anthony enjoyed a career in epidemiology.
 While studying at the UC Berkeley School of Public Health, he wrote his thesis on the effectiveness of needle exchange programs.
 He volunteered as an outreach worker for the Berkeley needle exchange program (NEED).
 He later worked as a research analyst for the HIV Epidemiology program of the Los Angeles County Department of Health Services.
 Anthony is part of a coalition of tenants’ rights advocates currently organizing to enact rent control and cause eviction laws in Sacramento.
 In his free time, he is a musician who plays bass guitar in the Sacramento punk band Sick Burn.

 Annie Chou Vice-Chair